 For those looking for variety, these mix pots come with dendrobiums of assorted colours, including yellow and dark pink.

-They are a perennial favourite at Toh Garden during the Chinese New Year season, with more than 100 pots sold this year so far.
+They are a perennial favourite at Toh Garden during the Chinese New Year season.

 For those looking for a fuss-free plant that does not take up too much space, Far East Flora has brought back its series of potted prosperity and indoor plants – this time with a festive golden pig nestled among the greens.
 These coffee table favourites make for a festive tabletop display.

 Care tip: There is no need for second guessing when it comes to watering because each pot comes equipped with a water indicator that lets you know when it is time to hydrate the plants.
 Keep the plant in a shady area with indirect sunlight.